SureDann/tg_parser/README.md

-This is a normal parsing of Telegram accounts and messages from a channel or chats, create a config.ini file and current data in the parser_1.py file directory
+This is a parsing script of Telegram accounts and messages from a channel or chats, create a config.ini file and current data in the parser_1.py file directory

 [Telegram]
 app_id=your app id